-From April 2017, the way that the government funds apprenticeships is changing.
-All employers operating in the UK with an annual pay bill of more than £3m will be charged a levy of 0.5%.
+Since April 2017, the way that the government funds apprenticeships has changed.
+All employers operating in the UK with an annual pay bill of more than £3m are now charged a levy of 0.5%.

 How the levy will work